 Amongst his symphonic engagements, Netopil has conducted the Berliner Philharmoniker, the Gewandhausorchester Leipzig, Staatskapelle Dresden, Symphonieorchester des Bayerischen Rundfunks, RSB Berlin, Konzerthausorchester Berlin, London Philharmonic Orchestra, Philharmonia Orchestra, BBC Philharmonic Orchestra, Tonhalle Orchester Zürich, Orchestre de la Suisse Romande, Orchestre de Paris, Orchestre Philharmonique de Monte Carlo, Rotterdams Philharmonisch Orkest, Radio Filharmonisch Orkest, Orchestra Filarmonica della Scala, Orchestra dell´Accademia Nazionale di Santa Cecilia, Orchestra del Maggio Musicale Fiorentino, Orchestra Nazionale della RAI Torino, Sydney Symphony Orchestra, Royal Stockholm Philharmonic, Oslo Philharmonic, Israel Philharmonic Orchestra, NHK Symphony Orchestra and Dallas Symphony Orchestra.

-Tomáš Netopil was First Prize Winner of the Sir George Solti International Conductors‘ Competion in 2002 and was named the ’Classical Face to Watch‘ in 2018 by the UK's The Times.
+Tomáš Netopil was First Prize Winner of the Sir George Solti International Conductors‘ Competion in 2002.
 In 2018, Netopil established an International Summer Music Academy for young musicians in Kroměříž where he first started his musical studies at the State School of Performing Arts and P.J.
 Vejvanoský Conervatoire.